lubuntu-team/manual/source/2/2.2/2.2.7/Okular.rst

 Then to go forward from where you were :menuselection:`Go --> Forward`.
 To show a magnifier for Okular press :kbd:`Control +6` or :menuselection:`Tools --> Magnifier`.
 Then left click over where you want to have magnified.
 To zoom on a particular area press :kbd:`Control+6` or :menuselection:`Tools --> Zoom`.
 The left click and select which area you want to zoom in on.
 To zoom back out right click.

 To switch to a presentation view press :kbd:`Control + Shift + P` or :menuselection:`View --> Presentation`.
 To get out of presentation mode press :kbd:`Escape` or move the mouse to the top right corner and left click the quit button.
 To go forward a slide press :kbd:`Right arrow` or scrolling down with the mousewheel.
 To go to the previous slide press :kbd:`Left arrow` or scrolling up with the mousewheel.
 To go to the first slide press :kbd:`Home` and the last slide by pressing :kbd:`End`.

 To view a toolbar on your presentation move the mouse to the top of the screen.
+The toolbar can go to the previous slide with the left pointing arrow and the next slide with the right pointing arrow.
+To go to a particular slide type the page number in the box.
+To autoadvance slides press the play button.
+To pause autoadvancing slide press the pause button.

 Version
 -------